morris-lab/CellOracle/docs/tutorials/index.rst

 Code and data availability
 --------------------------

-- All jupyter notebook files are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks>`_ .

-- Also, we provide link for the notebook in each section.
+- We provide link for the notebook in each section.

 - You can download demo input data using the notebooks.